VELD-Dev/raclette-and-tank/README.md

 # Raclette & Tank Importer
 Raclette And Tank Importer (RATI lol) is a Blender plugin that exports a map of Ratchet &amp; Clank from .dat files to Blender.

+## SUPPORTED GAMES
+List of the supported games (theorically):
+- Ratchet & Clank: Tools of Destruction
+- Ratchet & Clank: Quest For Booty
+- Ratchet & Clank: A Crack In Time
+- Ratchet & Clank: Full Frontal Assault (PS3 Version)
+- Ratchet & Clank: All 4 One
+- Ratchet & Clank: Into The Nexus
+- Resistance 2
+- Resistance 3

 ## How to use ?
 ### Step 1
 Go to `USRDIR > packed > levels > LEVEL_NAME`, use PSArcTool or PS3GameExtractor and extract: